 You can get a mortgage on your own, or you can apply for a joint mortgage with someone else.

-You’ll then need to pay for part of the property yourself, this is known as your deposit.
+You’ll need to pay for part of the property yourself, this is known as the deposit.

 The amount you’ll need to fund depends on what type of buyer you are:

 - First time buyer: If you’re buying your first property, you’ll need a 10% deposit.

 - Second or subsequent buyer: If you’re looking to move home or buy another property, you’ll need a 20% deposit.

 - Buy to let investor: If you’re buying an investment property to rent out, you’ll need a 30% deposit.